alexyermanos/Platypus/README.md

 The package can be installed directly from the tar.gz file on this GitHub.
 Please see the vignette for examples of how the package can be used.

+Please scroll down for instructions on how to install the necessary dependencies.

 ```{r}

 ### Removing any previous versions of the package